QCrBox/QCrBox/README.md

 ## Documentation
 The documentation can be accessed [here](https://qcrbox.github.io/QCrBox/).
-Examples on how to interact with QCrBox from the outside can be found within the [wrapper folder](./wrapper/).
+This includes [examples](https://qcrbox.github.io/QCrBox/tutorials/contents/) on how to interact with QCrBox from the outside.
+These examples are converted from Jupyter notebooks.
+If you'd like to run them interactively, you can find them in the directory `docs/tutorials/examples/`.

 ## Contributions